unioslo/harborapi/docs/usage/models.md

     print("Project is public")
 ```

-This is a bit unfortunate, but it's the best we can do without breaking compatibility with the API.
+This is an inconvenient API and very unpythonic, but it's the best we can do without breaking compatibility with the Harbor API.

 !!! quote "Author's note"